-Measurement Driver: Jeff Padgett, Risk and Benefits Management Director
+Measurement Driver: Jeff Padgett, Acting Risk Management Director

-General liability claims arise from allegations of injuries/damages caused by the dangerous condition of MoDOT property and the injury/damage directly resulted from the dangerous condition.
+General liability claims arise from allegations of injuries/damages caused by the dangerous condition of MoDOT property and the injury/damage directly resulting from the dangerous condition.
 In addition, an employee must be negligent and create the dangerous condition or MoDOT must have actual or constructive notice of the dangerous condition in sufficient time prior to the injury/damage to have taken measures to protect the public against the dangerous condition.
 This measure tracks the number of general liability claims filed and claims expense incurred during the reporting period.
 The claims expense includes cash paid and adjustments to claim reserves.

-Risk and Benefits Management reports on the measure quarterly and collects the claims data from Riskmaster, the Risk Management claims administration software.
-The Controller's Division provides the claims expense in the self-insurance plan financial statements.
+MoDOT reports on the measure quarterly and collects the claims data from Riskmaster, a claims administration software.
+The claims expense is collected from the self-insurance plan financial statements.

-The number of claims for general liability has declined over the reporting periods noted.
-The number of claims has declined by 51 percent through 2008 over the same time period in 2007, dropping from 348 to 170.
+The number of claims for general liability and the total claims expense for general liability has declined over the reporting periods noted.
+The number of claims has declined by 20 percent in 2007 over 2006, dropping from 1,261 to 1,004.
+The total claims expense also declined through 2007, from \$5.9 million to \$1.4 million or 77 percent.